 - Contraceptive history.

-Any trait that suggests an underlying pathology (for example, vaginal discharge, intermenstrual or postcoital bleeding, dyspareunia).
+Any trait that suggests an underlying pathology (vaginal discharge, intermenstrual or postcoital bleeding, dyspareunia).

-Dyschezia and / or rectal pain or bleeding – particularly suggestive of endometriosis.
+Dyschezia and rectal pain or bleeding – particularly suggestive of endometriosis.

-- Adenomyosis: The uterus may be enlarged and tender with a typical touch.
+- Adenomyosis: The uterus may be enlarged and tender with a distinctive touch.

 - Endometriosis – generalized tenderness in the pelvic area.
-The uterus can be fixed ± retroverted due to adhesions, and the nodules can be palpable in the uterosacral ligaments.
+Due to adhesions, the uterus can be fixed ± retroverted, and the nodules can be palpable in the uterosacral ligaments.

 - Hymen partially perforated (rare)